Teen Earth Magic

 Created in cooperation with Starhawk

-Join us for six amazing and transformative days of magic and Earth activism.
+Join us for five amazing and transformative days of magic and Earth activism.
 We will announce 2019 dates soon.

 Young people who will be teens any time this year can apply to attend with parent’s permission.
 Older youth can apply to be part of our Young Adults Path (see next page).